agarrharr/ozPop.github.io/_posts/2016-11-10-Javascript-Error-Handling.md

 * **URIError**: Occurs natively when encodeURI() and decodeURI() cannot parse their content. (_e.g.
 Throwing a URIError if there are problems with URLs and URIs._)

-Being aware of the different types of errors makes it easier to handle them.
 All error types inherit from _Error.prototype_ object and instances of those objects are thrown when runtime errors occur.
 The Error object can also be used as a base object for user-defined exceptions.
 As with all constructors, you can use the prototype of the constructor to augment instances created with that constructor.

 ### Throwing Your Own Errors

-The benefits of throwing your own errors are numerous.
-Expecting and preparing for failure at _specific locations_ in the code base is more effective than purely relying on default errors or planning to cover every point in code.
+The benefits of throwing your own errors are numerous, clearer error messages, time savings while debugging, prevention of application crash, just to name a few.
+Additionaly, expecting and preparing for failure at _specific locations_ in the code is more effective than purely relying on default errors or planning to cover every point in code.

 > Cars are built with crumple zones, areas of the frame that are designed to collapse in a predictable way when impacted.
 Knowing how the frame will react in a crash, which parts will fail, allow the manufacturers to ensure passenger safety.
 Your code can be constructed in the same way.
 [Source](https://www.nczonline.net/blog/2009/03/03/the-art-of-throwing-javascript-errors/)